BSIT32E1-OSA-BOIZ/To-Do-List/README.md

 User Stories and Separate Concerns for a To-Do List in MVC As a user, I want to...

 Add tasks to my list:

-Create new tasks by specifying a description and optionally setting a due date or priority level.
+1. Create new tasks by specifying a description and optionally setting a due date or priority level.

 2. View all tasks:

 See a list of all my existing tasks, including their descriptions, due dates (if set), and completion status.
 Optionally, filter or search tasks by keyword, completion status, or date range.
-3. Mark tasks as complete:

-Mark individual tasks as completed or incomplete, visually indicating their status in the list.
-4. Edit existing tasks (optional):
+3. Edit existing tasks:

-Edit the description, due date, or priority level of existing tasks.
-5. Delete tasks (optional):
+Edit the description, or due date.

+4. Delete tasks:

-Remove unwanted tasks from the list.
+Remove unwanted or finished tasks from the list.

 Separate Concerns:

 Model:
 Task class: Stores information about each task (description, due date, priority level, completion status, etc.).
 2. Controller: